-My education includes an Associate's of Science Degree and a Bachelor's of Science Degree.
+My education includes an Associate's of Science Degree, a Bachelor's of Science Degree, and Ordination through American Marriage Ministries.
 I have been licensed, though not current, in insurance, food sanitation, massage.
 My studies have included computers, dietetics, food service, herbology, psychology, Ayurveda.
 I have work experience with massage, acupressure, acupuncture, electrotherapy, laboratory diagnostic testing, insurance, taxes, counseling.

 WHO defines traditional medicine as sum total of knowledge, skills, practices based on theories, beliefs, and experiences indigenous to different cultures, whether explicable or not, used in maintenance of health as well as in treatment of physical and mental illness.